rails/rails/guides/source/active_model_basics.md

 ### Attributes

-`ActiveModel::Attributes` allows you to define data types, set default values, and handle casting and serialization on plain ruby objects.
+`ActiveModel::Attributes` allows you to define data types, set default values, and handle casting and serialization on plain Ruby objects.
 This can be useful for form data which will produce Active Record-like conversion for things like dates and booleans on regular objects.